danilomonteirosouza/custom-error-screen/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Currently, it is extremely important that the developer, after completing his training phase and even during the exercise of the profession, be in constant improvement of his knowledge in order to adapt to the growing and recurring demands of the market for efficiency in the delivery of results. , but above all delivering value to the customer.
-The purpose of creating this project was to clone the functionalities of the famous <variable> application in order to improve and deepen my knowledge in the Flutter framework and in the Dart language through the intensive use of good programming practices.
+The purpose of creating this project was to give to flutter enthusiasts informations in order to improve and deepen your knowledge in the Flutter framework and Dart language through the intensive use of good programming practices.

 In this project you will see:

-    * Asynchronous programming with Future and Stream

-    * State management with setSate (moving to MobX)
+    * Handling Lottie animations through json

-    * Responsiveness with MediaQuery (under improvement to make use of LayoutBuilder, OrientationBuilder, Flexible and Expanded)
+    * Responsiveness with MediaQuery

-    * Route control with onGenerateRoute

-    * Backend in Cloud Firestore

-    * Authentication with Firebase Auth

-    * Data storage with Cloud Storage

-    * Object-oriented programming following the SOLID and Clean Code principles

-    * Flutter widgets like: Listview, Row, Column, Drawer, FAB and etc...
+    * Flutter widgets like: Container, Scaffold, Text e etc...

     * ... in progressive improvement and enhancement